jfpatrick/pyqt-tutorial/docs/source/1-bipy-gui-manager.rst

 BI Python Expert GUI Manager (bipy-gui-manager)
 ===============================================

-`bipy-gui-manager` is a small Python utility to create a project stub (think of it as a Java archetype) for an Expert GUI PyQt5 application.
+`bipy-gui-manager` is a small Python utility to create a project template (think of it as a Java archetype) for an Expert GUI PyQt5 application.
 It's specifically tuned for BI Expert GUIs.